-PowerSchool (PS) serves as the authoritative source for EL student data and therefore serves as the official system for verifying student EL status.
+PowerSchool (PS) serves as the authoritative source for English Learner (EL) student data and therefore serves as the official system for verifying a student's EL status.
 EL functionality is managed at the state level by the NCDPI ML/Title III Team and locally by program coordinators and designees.
 EL data collection and reporting through PowerSchool includes:

 - EL Identification: Home Language Survey

 - EL Headcount

 - The Headcount of English Learners is used to determine the distribution of PRC 054 state funds and LEA/Charter school eligibility for the federal Title III PRC 104 Language Acquisition Grant.
 In accordance with SL 2003-284, Section 7.15(b), the Department of Public Instruction is required to prepare a headcount of all English Learner students and report it to the Joint Legislative Education Oversight Committee by December 15 of each year (23-24 EL Headcount).

 - Immigrant Headcount

 - The Headcount of Immigrant students is used to determine the distribution of PRC 111 federal funds and Public School Units (PSU) eligibility for the federal Title III PRC 111 Language Acquisition - Significant Increase Grant.

 - ACCESS for ELLs and Alternate ACCESS for ELLs